Create an account sign-up-diamond

 Trail of the Main Street walk in Canmore, the Canadian Rockies

 This hike is one of Canmore’s best family-friendly walks, and a great hike to introduce somebody to Canmore!
-Starting along Main Street (3.7 km, 25 m, 0.75-1.5h) you then walk down to the Bow River and then along the Spur Line Trail.
+The Canmore’s Main Street hike (3.7 km, 25 m, 0.75-1.5h) starts in central Canmore and then you walk down to the Bow River and then along the Spur Line Trail.
 Here you cross the Bow River on the historic Canmore Engine Bridge and then walk along the Bow River, eventually reaching Riverside Park.
 This is a family-favorite walk you’ll do again and again, and one of our top hikes near Canmore!
+This is also one of the easiest family walks near Calgary for visitors who want mountain scenery without committing to a bigger hike.

 #10: Black Prince Interpretive Trail / Warspite Lake